ECMA-262-3 in detail. Chapter 5. Functions.

 foo(); // 1 or 0 ? test in different implementations

 Here it is necessary to say that according to the standard this syntactic construction in general is incorrect, because as we remember, a function declaration (FD) cannot appear inside a code block (here if and else contain code blocks).
-As it has been said, FD can appear only in two places: at the Program level or directly inside a body of other function.
+As it has been said, FD can appear only in two places: at the Program level or directly inside a body of another function.

-However, SpiderMonkey (and TraceMonkey) implementation treats this case in two ways: on the one hand it does not consider such functions as declarations (i.e. function is created on the condition at the code execution stage), but on the other hand they are not real function expressions since they cannot be called without surrounding parentheses (again the parse error — “indistinguishably from FD”) and they are stored in the variable object.
+However, SpiderMonkey implementation treats this case in two ways: on the one hand it does not consider such functions as declarations (i.e. the function is created on the condition at the code execution stage), but on the other hand they are not real function expressions since they cannot be called without surrounding parentheses (again the parse error — “indistinguishably from FD”) and they are stored in the variable object.

 (function foo(bar) {